tyropro/CLIBookmarks/README.md

 It can add, remove and list entries in the `sites.db` file.

-Everything added to the database is encrypted by (a very weak) XOR encryption.
+Everything added to the database is encrypted by a (very weak) XOR encryption algorithm.

 ## Usage
 - Open a command line and navigate to the directory with the executable and the database file.